pongasoft/gradle-plugins/README.txt

 * 'org.linkedin.release' is a plugin which adds 'release' and 'publish' tasks. 'release' is supposed to build and release in a local repository. 'publish' is supposed to build and publish in a remote repository.
 None of this is enforced and you can still use whichever convention you want.
 If it is a java or groovy project, it also release/publish sources, javadoc and groovydoc.
+The plugin also knows about snapshots (where the version ends with -SNAPSHOT).
 The repositories are configured using the 'org.linkedin.repository' plugin with the following values: allRepositories.release -> for release allRepositories.snapshotRelease -> for release of snapshots allRepositories.publish -> for publish